smthemex/ComfyUI_StoryDiffusion/README.md

 NEW Update
 ---
+--2024/07/09
+Fixed an error where continuous rendering is not possible when using MS. You need to set "reset_txt2img" to Ture, which will replace the scheduler
+The models are now unified in the models directory of comfyUI
 --Add a Controlnet layout control button, which defaults to automatic programming.
 --Introducing Controlnet for dual character co image, supporting multi image introduction, --Add the function of saving and loading character models